Buying Local: Benefits, Methods, and Tips

 However, as much as we may enjoy having and the idea of having local businesses in our neighborhoods and downtowns, it’s also our job to nurture them if we want to keep them around.
 This is because small, independent, and local businesses face stiff competition from larger chains.
 That means that if you want local businesses in your area, as most people do, it’s important to make sure that you purchase what you can from them.

-It’s also important to consider that you might not be a local to all of the small businesses that you may personally care about supporting.
+It’s also important to consider that you might not be a local to all of the small business that you may personally care about supporting.
 Smaller and independent artists, musicians, writers, content creators, and other more widely dispersed industries are also smaller businesses that offer unique, creative, entertaining, and community-building services and resources.
 These small industries may not be in your town but they are also suffering throughout the pandemic shut downs and could use the support of individuals who care about their continued survival.

 Local businesses have a vested interest in helping to be part of a thriving local community.
 The more the community thrives, the better their business does.
 Many local business owners have a lot to lose if their business goes under, as they often invest their personal savings or capital, their economic survival, and the vast majority of their time into making sure that the business thrives.